mesh-grid/gmesh/standard/user.md

 # User - You!

-Users make the backbone of Murcurial.
+Users make the backbone of Gmesh.
 They power, and do all the actions on the platform.
 Bots are simply just users with a special flag.

 ## User Object